metabase/metabase/docs/users-guide/13-sql-parameters.md

   [[AND category = {% raw %}{{category}}{% endraw %}]]
 ```

-When using field filter, the column should not be included in the SQL, since the variable should be mapped to a field in the side panel.
+When using a field filter, the column name should not be included in the SQL.
+Instead, the variable should be mapped to a field in the side panel.

 Example: